Skip to main content

 Can You Reinstate or Restore a Lapsed Life Insurance Policy?

 The answer is yes, but the procedure may differ based on your plan and insurer.
 If you fail to pay the premiums and the policy lapses, you may be required to reinstate it by trying the methods that the insurer suggests.
-They may offer a limited period within which you are allowed to do so and on meeting certain conditions.
+They may offer a limited period within which you are allowed to do so, subject to certain conditions.

-The procedure of restoring the plan after you stop paying life insurance premiums may differ depending on what plan you have and who the insurer is, but the basic plan is as follows:
+The procedure for restoring the plan after you stop paying life insurance premiums may differ depending on what plan you have and who the insurer is, but the basic plan is as follows:

-1. You must contact the insurer and check if you are eligible for reinstatement.
+• You must contact the insurer and check if you are eligible for reinstatement

-2. If the answer is yes, then you should ask about the prerequisites.
+• If the answer is yes, then you should ask about the prerequisites

-3. Submit the reinstatement request along with the necessary documentation.
+• Submit the reinstatement request along with the necessary documentation

-4. Pay any overdue payments if needed, along with the penalties you are liable for.
+• Pay any overdue payments if needed, along with the penalties you are liable for

-5. They may ask you to submit further medical documentation to restore the policy.
+• They may ask you to submit further medical documentation to restore the policy

-The insurer can ask you to provide proof of life insurance to check your insurability before approving the request.
-It is only to ensure the risk assessment stays accurate and fits right with their terms and conditions.
+• Proof of Insurability: The insurer can ask you to provide proof of life insurance to check your insurability before approving the request.
+This is only to ensure the risk assessment stays accurate and aligns with their terms and conditions.
+The insurer may evaluate your current risk profile before approving the revival request, particularly if the policy has remained lapsed for a prolonged period.

-As per the guidelines, that is the sole discretion of the insurer.
+• Medical Requirements: As per the guidelines, this is at the sole discretion of the insurer.
 You should understand that if your policy lapsed a long time ago, you may be required to undergo a medical examination.
-This is only to ensure the current health status is like when you first purchased it.
+This is only to ensure the current health status is the same as when you first purchased it.
+Depending on the insurer's underwriting guidelines, additional medical tests may be required before the policy can be revived.

 • Completely filled reinstatement form